-The standards contained in this document establish the minimum design standards for rehabilitation, reconstruction and new construction under the City of Houston's programs that receive assistance through federal funding from U.S. Department of Housing and Urban Development (HUD) Program, administered by the Housing and Community Development Department.
+The standards contained in this document establish the minimum design standards for rehabilitation, reconstruction, and new construction under the City of Houston's (COH) programs that receive assistance through federal funding from U.S. Department of Housing and Urban Development (HUD) Program and any other available local and/or state funding.